mooreniemi/graph-function/README.md

 # Graph::Function

+This gem's goal is to make it easy to compare the asymptotic performance of two or more functions via graphing.

 When I work on katas and exercises I found I often wanted to compare my implementations.
 After doing so a half dozen times I noticed some patterns, and figured it'd be valuable to capture those into an easier API to work with.
+While working on a kata I like the immediacy of replotting back on x11, but because of gnuplot's structure it is just as easy to get images or html canvas graphs.

 ## Disclaimer

-Because of the current implementation details: Ruby methods which operate on `self` **will not work**, and there is a negligible constant slow down on all functions tested because of use of `send(:func)`.
-The latter won't corrupt comparisons, but means you don't want to use this to benchmark functions individually except through `Graph::Function::Only`.
+Because of the current implementation details: Ruby methods which operate on `self` **will not work**, and there is a negligible constant slow down on all functions tested by `Comparison` because of the use of `send(:func)`.
+The latter won't corrupt comparisons, but means you don't want to use this gem to benchmark functions individually except through `Graph::Function::Only`.

 ## Installation